The geometry of tilting composition series via Richardson varieties: Introduction

 \begin{thm} Let $\text{char } \Bbbk = \ell$ be either 0 or a good prime for $G$, then

 \end{thm}

 This sheaf $\check{\sE_x ^z}$ is a motivic variant of the geometric extension recently defined by Williamson and the second author in \cite{HW23} and independently by McNamara in \cite{McN18}.
-Even in characteristic 0, where the geometric extension $\check{\sE_x^z}$ is the intersection cohomology sheaf supported on $\check{X}_x^z$, this result is new.
-This work demonstrates the relevance of geometric extensions to representation theory in the non-parity setting. \\
+Even in characteristic 0, where the geometric extension $\check{\sE_x^z}$ is the intersection cohomology sheaf supported on $\check{X}_x^z$, this result is new. \\

 This result is deduced from a stronger statement in the context of mixed tilting sheaves.
-Since the seminal work of Beilinson, Ginzburg and Soergel in \cite{BGS96}, it has been known that\ equivalences like Koszul duality are only visible when working with $\Z$-graded categories.
+Since the seminal work of Beilinson, Ginzburg, and Soergel in \cite{BGS96}, it has been known that\ equivalences like Koszul duality are only visible when working with $\Z$-graded categories.
 In characteristic zero, the $\mathbb{Z}$-graded versions of these categories were constructed using various theories of weights \cite[\S4]{BGS96}.
-Recently Achar and Riche have constructed $\Z$-graded categories of mixed sheaves with coefficients in a field $\Bbbk$ of characteristic $\ell \geq 0$.
+Recently Achar and Riche have constructed $\Z$-graded categories of mixed sheaves with coefficients in a field $\Bbbk$ of characteristic $\ell \geq 0$ \cite{AR16}.
 These categories have analogous indecomposable mixed tilting sheaves $T_x$ and simple mixed intersection cohomology sheaves $L_x \langle i \rangle$, where $i \in \Z$ .
 The stronger and mixed version of Theorem \ref{Thm: Ungraded multiplicities} is the following:

 \begin{thm} Let $\text{char } \Bbbk = \ell\geq 0$.
 For any $\ell$, we have

 \end{thm}